MUTX Documentation

 Getting Started

-This section covers how to install mutx-tui and mutx-mcp, then get to a
+This section covers how to install mutx and mutx-link, then get to a

 Installation